Our FREE part-time Gateway to HE offers you the chance to see if study is for you.

 You will meet and work with others who will be embarking on a similar journey to your own, in an environment designed for adult learners.

-We don't ask for previous qualifications, and successful completion guarantees you a place on the University of Warwick’s BA (Hons) Social Studies Degree.
+The course is designed for adults living in the local area and we don't ask for previous qualifications, and successful completion guarantees you a place on the University of Warwick’s BA (Hons) Social Studies Degree.

 |Day and time||